puzpuzpuz/nbufpool/README.md

 ## TODO

-* Compare allocation rate and execution time with `Buffer.allocUnsafe`
+* Compare GC stats, allocation rate and execution time with `Buffer.allocUnsafe` => Partially done (see results section; GC stats and allocation rate comparison is TBD)
-* Implement shrinking on idle for source pool
+* Implement shrinking on idle for source pool => Partially implemented via weak refs, yet the pool may hold an array of empty refs
-* Expose metrics (source pool size, total allocated cnt/size, reclaimed cnt/size)
+* Expose metrics (source pool size, total allocated cnt, reclaimed cnt) => Done
-* Experiment with different allocation sizes and implement a threshold for fallback to `Buffer.allocUnsafe` for small buffers, if necessary
+* Experiment with different allocation sizes and implement a threshold for fallback to `Buffer.allocUnsafe` for small buffers, if necessary => Done.
+No need for that with current implementation, as FG tracks source buffers now